5 Lessons From Chris Guillebeau's Born For This Tour

 5. Don’t listen to dreamcrushers.

 You know the people I’m referring to here.
 Those family members who stick their nose up at you and your wild ambitions.
 Those friends who don’t understand the goals you’re chasing day in and day out.
-And those random acquaintances who couldn’t actually care less about you or your passions even though they fake interest.
+And those random acquaintances who couldn’t actually care less about you or your passions even though they feign interest.
 These people don’t deserve to share the inner workings of your dream(s) despite how close they may be or how long you’ve known one another.

 Chris is passionate about connecting with his community.
 He’s honest about his journey and has detailed the steps he took to get where he is now which can be immensely beneficial for those of us who are in the early stages of business.
-The stops on his book tours are laid-back and low-key with an emphasis on connecting both with him and fellow attendees.
+The stops on his book tours are laid-back and low-key with an emphasis on connecting with both himself and fellow attendees.
 I really admire how he treats his community which just adds to my fondness for him.
 Plus, he’s a fan of cupcakes so need I say more?

 It’s easy to get caught up in the comfort of an already set schedule or great pay and company perks, but joy is a piece of the career equation which is often passed over in favor of money and security.
 And this isn't to say that you need to up and quit your job tomorrow in exchange for pursuing your passion.
 Begin by taking action and establishing and maintaining a side hustle to bring that joy back into the picture.
 Do put your notice in though if your job is soul-sucking because whatever is keeping you there isn't worth your time or sanity.